Higashi-Narawa Station

 Higashi-Narawa Station (東成岩駅, Higashi-Narawa-eki) is a railway station in the city of Handa, Aichi Prefecture, Japan, operated by Central Japan Railway Company (JR Tōkai).
 It is also a freight terminal for the Kinuura Rinkai Railway.

-Lines

 Higashi-Narawa Station is served by the Taketoyo Line, and is located 16.3 kilometers from the starting point of the line at Ōbu Station.